A Step-by-Step Guide to Curriculum Inventory (CI) Reporting

 - Click the small triangle to the left of the Year to expand the items in that Year.

 - Or, you can check the box for Expand All to expand all of the items in the list at once.

 - Report View will return you to the CI Sequence Blocks Report.

 The Sequence Block Icons:

 - White plus sign: Add Sequence Block.

 - Green plus sign: Add Course(s) to the Sequence Block.

 NOTE: There are two levels of folders.

-For example, here we have a Year 1 folder and within that are individual folders for each element within that Year 1 Block/Program.
+For example, here we have a Year 1 folder and within that are individual folders for each element (i.e. Longitudinal Courses and Year One Electives) within that Year 1 Block/Program.

-The Tree View and the Report View result in the same set.
+The Tree View and the Report View use the same data.
 You can switch back and forth between the two views without losing your work.